Roger Tapia

 Roger Tapia is a Filipino para-athlete who competed in the 2012 Summer Paralympics in London.

 Early life and education

 Born with a speech impairment caused by a cleft lip and without his left arm.
 Tapia began running at age 5 due to his brother being a runner.
-He attended the Jose Rizal University and was part of the school's athletics team.
+He attended the José Rizal University and was part of the school's athletics team.
 He is a native of Pagudpud, Ilocos Norte.

 Career

 Tapia competed in local tournaments for Ilocos Norte winning in events against abled-bodied athletes.
 This includes the 2008 Palarong Pambansa, the national student-athlete games.

 Tapia represented the Philippines at the 2011 ASEAN Para Games where he bagged a gold in the 400m event and two silvers in the 100m and 200m events.

 He qualified for the 2012 Summer Paralympics in London through the April 2012 Malaysia Open where he clocked 23.56 seconds in the 200m race.
 He competed in the T46 classification.